 A. The Commission may create committees to assist in the conduct of its Charter duties with such assignments as the Commission may specify.
-The Mayor shall appoint, at his or her sole discretion, members to such committees to serve until the special purpose for which the
+The Mayor shall appoint, at his or her sole discretion, members to such committees to serve until the special purpose for which the committee was created has been accomplished or when the committee is abolished by the Commission.
+Unless otherwise provided by ordinance, all committees so created shall be

-Resolution No. 45-1119-11 Effective Date: April 17, 20195 Page 8 of 13 committee was created has been accomplished or when the committee is abolished by the Commission.
-Unless otherwise provided by ordinance, all committees so created shall be advisory to the Commission and all committees shall conduct their meetings in accordance with the Public Meetings Law.
+Resolution No. 19-11 Effective Date: May 1, 2019 Page 8 of 13 advisory to the Commission and all committees shall conduct their meetings in accordance with the Public Meetings Law.